heyqule/enemy_race_manager/doc/Boss_Mode.md

   - 100% 2 infinite chest drop
   - rewards tier 1(30%), 2(50%), 3(20%) items

-### GUI
+### GUI [WIP]
 - A dialog will show whether you want to advance to next tier once you defeat a boss.
-[WIP]
+[DONE]
-  - Once you are on new tier, you will not able to spawn lower tier.
+  - once you are on new tier, you will not able to spawn lower tier.
+[DONE]
-- Each race will track best time for each tier.
+- Each race will track its victory best time.
-- Each race will have achievement when you beat each tier.
+- Each race will have achievements when you beat max tier on each difficulty.
 - Add boss event log to track each boss encounter.
+[Done]
   - Race, Tier, Location, Win/Loss, Start time, Time End.
-Boss difficulty, squad size
+Boss difficulty, Squad Size
 - Changing boss difficulty or boss squad size
   - reset the best timers.
-  - reset achievements.
-  - It also adds to boss event log
+[Done]

 ##### Base-game items